-LG Vu III reportedly on the way with 5.2-inch 4:3 displayAlex Wagner - Deputy Managing Editor, News Desk
+LG Vu III reportedly on the way with 5.2-inch 4:3 displayAlex Wagner - Editorial Director of News and Content

 LG may have just taken the wraps off of the G2 (and spent the weeks leading up to it doing quite a bit of teasing), but according to a new report, the company's got another high-end phone right around the corner.
 Korean publication Asia Economic claims that LG is currently prepping a new entry in its Optimus Vu Vu product line that could debut as soon as IFA in September.